RhythmJnh/Non-rigid-ICP/README.md

 ## Installation

-Download the nricp directory and the dependencies and add them to your MATLAB path.
+Download this directory and the dependencies and add them to your MATLAB path.

+## Usage

+You need to provide the model to be registered, and then modify the test.m, after that you can run test.m.